infinitymdm/cs5783project/ieee/main.typ

 Note that our results vary slightly from the original experiment.
 We suspect, but cannot confirm, that this is due to differences in the low-level hardware and software used to compute the results.
-It is also possible that the observed differences are due to updates to the dataset since @ldm.
+It is also possible that the observed differences are due to updates to the dataset since the publication of @model-soups.

 = Methods
+The goal of this paper is to demonstrate the effects of applying the model soups approach to an ensemble of finely-tuned diffusion models.
+We begin by tuning an ensemble of models based on the `cin256` model provided in @ldm.
+Each model starts with identical parameters, but is trained for 1 additional epoch through a subset of 50000 training images with a unique combination of learn rate and batch size.
+This results in 9 finely-tuned models that we combine using model soups methods described below and detailed in @model-soups.

+== The Base Model: `cin256`
+The `cin256` model

-== Training Mini-LDM Models
+== Fine-Tuning LDM Models

-== Mini-LDM Soup Recipes
+== LDM Soup Recipes

 === Uniform Soup
 The uniform soup recipe is incredibly simple.
 It consists of averaging the parameters of all